What are the pre-requisites to major in Psychology?

 - We try to mix memory-heavy modules together with the less memory-taxing ones.

 - You may take a look at Module Review to have a rough gauge of the workload.
 Alternatively, you may find out more from your Psychology seniors.

 - To prevent clashes in your timetable, you may use the NUS Timetable Builder from CORS or The (Unofficial) NUS Timetable Builder to facilitate your planning.

-- It is also recommended for you to note down the graduation requirement that is fulfilled by each module you have taken, whether it is Psychology major (PL), General Education (GEM), Singapore Studies (SS), Breadth, Exposure or Unrestricted Elective (UE).
-In each semester, you will be required to classify your modules on Graduation and Academic Planning System (GAPS).
-All your modules must be classified before you file for graduation.
+- It is also recommended for you to note down the graduation requirement that is fulfilled by each module you have taken, whether it is a Psychology module (PL), the 5 Generation Education Modules or Unrestricted Elective (UE).
+You can declare your Major during module registrations via CORS.
+For filing of Graduation/ Honours, Project, see here.

 - Undergraduates usually do 6 modules for 2 main reasons:

 - (i) To compensate for previous semesters (where they took less than 5 modules)

 - (ii) To fulfil their minor or double major requirement